Back

 1 representative of the district

-2 representative of the US Embassy
+2 representatives of the US Embassy

-2 representative of the school administration
+2 representatives of the school administration

-2 teacher representative
+2 teacher representatives

-2 parent representative
+2 parent representatives

-2 student representative
+2 student representatives

 This committee is composed of democratically elected representatives from the faculty, student and parent councils, as well as two principals.
 The SK is mandated by Berlin School Law to serve as a round table for these key school groups – to develop collaborative strategies for old problems or new projects on campus, including strategic planning and practical implementation.
 The SK meets at school every six to eight weeks.